aheyne/geomesa/docs/user/examples.rst

 Let's export your newly ingested features in a couple of file formats.
-Currently, the ``export`` command supports exports to CSV, TSV, Shapefile, GeoJSON, and GML.
+Currently, the ``export`` command supports exports to CSV, TSV, Shapefile, GeoJSON, and GML versions 1-3.
 We'll do one of each format in this next section.

 The ``export`` command has 3 required flags: